kataras/iris/_examples/http-listening/README.md

 You can start the server(s) listening to any type of `net.Listener` or even `http.Server` instance.
 The method for initialization of the server should be passed at the end, via `Run` function.

-The most common method that Go developers are use to serve their servers are by passing a network address with form of "hostname:ip".
+The most common method that Go developers use to serve their servers are by passing a network address with form of "hostname:ip".
 With Iris we use the `iris.Addr` which is an `iris.Runner` type